sipostudent/Space-Riddle-Brain-Teaser-/README.md

 'PORT', '5000'
 ```

-3. Install all of the prerequisites shown in the requirements.txt file via opening a Command-line interface (CLI) and navigating to the project root or by opening an integrated terminal and entering the following command:
+3. Install all of the prerequisites shown in the requirements.txt file via opening a Command-line interface (CLI) and navigating to the project root or by opening an integrated terminal and entering the following command: :computer:

 ```console
 pip install -r requirements.txt
 ```

-4. Initiate the app by entering the following command into a relevant terminal:
+4. Initiate the app by entering the following command into a relevant terminal: :computer:

 ```console
 python run.py
 ```

-5. A message in your terminal will inform you that the project is now running with the following message:
+5. A message in your terminal will inform you that the project is now running with the following message: :computer:

 ```console
 Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)